osmarks/potatOS/README.md

 - "PotatOS is many, varied, ever-changing, and eternal.
 Fighting it is like fighting a many-headed monster, which, each time a neck is severed, sprouts a head even fiercer and cleverer than before.
 You are fighting that which is unfixed, mutating, indestructible." - someone
 - "go use potatos or something" - SwitchCraft3 (official), 2023
 - "a lot of backup time is spent during potatos" - Lemmmy, 2022
+- "we would need 176000 comparators to store potatOS" - piguman3, 2023
 - "potatOS is as steady as a rock" - BlackDragon, 2021
 - "PotatOS would be a nice religion" - piguman3, 2022
 - "It has caused multiple issues to staff of multiple CC servers." - Wojbie, 2023